qubitz/LeagueControllerEngine/README.md

 # League Controller Engine #

-A prototype for visualizing how League of Legends could be played with a controller
+A prototype for visualizing how League of Legends could be played with a controller.

+I created this engine to prototype/get-a-feel-for how a controller would integrate into League of Legends.
+In order to truly get the user experience I wanted, I implemented a custom keyboard and mouse output based on Xbox controller input to simulate output into Windows.

+> NOTE: I was unable to get League of Legends to recogize the outputs from my program.
+I recommend full screening mspaint before use of the engine.

 ## How to Run League Controller Engine ##